NullBy1e/MvBot/README.md

 # MvBot
-Bot for discord that does some stupid things that we think off :)
+Bot for discord that does some stupid things.
 ## How to use?
 Well its simple.
-Bot uses $ prefix & has the help function so:
+Bot uses $ prefix & has the help function:

 >$help

 Or

 >$help {Command}

-### Have fun using the bot !
+### Have fun !